Kazmuir/java-identifier-validator/README.md

 # Overview

-During my `Java` course at University, I tend to foget the rules of legal identifiers.
+During my `Java` course at University, I tend to forget the rules of legal identifiers.
 I created a small program where I may quickly type in my identifier name and receive feedback on it's legality so I never need to wonder or search the rules again.

 ### Snapshot: